t-liu/ccpsdemographics/README.md

 This single page website illustrates the changing student demographics for the public schools in Charles County, Maryland.

-Tools that were used to help along the way:
+Libraries that were used to help along the way:
 - Bootstrap (mainly for CSS)
-- jQuery (because it's awesome)
 - d3.js (for the summary chart)
 - jquery.tipsy.js (for the tooltip on the summary chart)
 - Leaflet (for the map)